Gradient Estimation with Discrete Stein Operators: Experiments

 \subsection{Training Bernoulli VAEs}

 Following \citet{disarm2020} and \citet{titsias2021double}, we conduct experiments on training variational auto-encoders~\citep{Kingma2014, Rezende2014}~(VAEs) with Bernoulli latent variables.
-VAEs are models with a joint density $p(y, x) = p(y|x)p(x)$, where $x$ denotes the latent variable.
-The likelihood $p_\theta(y|x)$ is parameterized by the output of a neural network with $x$ as input and parameters $\theta$.
-They are typically learned through maximizing the \emph{evidence lower bound} (ELBO):

-which introduces an inference network $q_\eta(x|y)$.
+VAEs are models with a joint density $p_\theta(y, x)$, where $x$ is the latent variable and $\theta$ denotes model parameters.
+They are typically learned through maximizing the \emph{evidence lower bound} (ELBO) $\mathbb{E}_{q_\eta(x|y)}[f(x)]$ for an auxiliary inference network $q_\eta(x|y)$ and $f(x) \defeq \log p_\theta(y, x) - \log q_\eta(x|y)$.
 In our experiments, $p(x)$ and $q_\eta(x|y)$ are high-dimensional distributions where each dimension of the random variable is an independent Bernoulli.
 Since exact gradient computations are intractable, we will use gradient estimators to learn the parameters $\eta$ of the inference network.
+The VAE architecture and training experimental setup follows~\citet{titsias2021double}, and details are given in \cref{app:exp-details}.
+The dimensionality of the latent variable $x$ is $d = 200$.
+The functions $H$ \cref{eq:h-avg} and $H^*$ \cref{eq:h-prime-avg} share a neural network architecture with two output units and a single hidden layer with 100 units.
+For the numerical stability and variance reasons discussed in \cref{sec:discrete-stein}, we use the Gibbs Stein operator~\cref{eq:gibbs-stein-operator} as a default choice in our experiments, but we revisit this choice in \cref{sec:ablation}.

 We consider the MNIST~\citep{lecun1998gradient}, Fashion-MNIST~\citep{xiao2017fashion} and Omniglot~\citep{lake2015human} datasets using their standard train, validation, and test splits.
 We use both binary and continuous VAE outputs ($y$) as in~\citet{titsias2021double}.
 In the binary output setting, data are dynamically binarized, and the Bernoulli likelihood is used; in the continuous output setting, data are centered between $[-1, 1]$, and the Gaussian likelihood with learnable diagonal covariance parameters is used.